Data Clearly Shows Preschool Benefits Kids — And Society As A Whole

 “The scientific rationale, the uniformly positive evidence of impact on kindergarten readiness, and the nascent body of ongoing inquiry about long-term impacts lead us to conclude that continued implementation of scaled-up pre-k programs is in order,” according to a recent consensus statement authored by the biggest names in early childhood development.

 Indeed, studies suggest that kids who attend preschool are more likely to finish high school and go on to college.
 Even in the short-term, kids enrolled in preschools that stress math and literacy outperform their peers on standardized tests.
 As for cost, some programs are so effective at reducing crime rates that the U.S. saves $10 for every $1 spent on preschool education.
-Here’s a breakdown of the numbers behind these conclusions:
+Here’s a breakdown of the numbers behind these conclusions.

 Send Your Kids To Preschool, Expect A Master’s Degree

 Passion for education starts in preschool.
 Several longitudinal studies have followed the effects of preschool several years down the road, and concluded that children who partake perform better in elementary school and are more likely to graduate high school.
-A new study in JAMA Pediatrics followed 1,400 children until they were 35 years old, and found that preschool alumni were 48 percent more likely than their peers to obtain at least an associates degree.
+A study in JAMA Pediatrics followed 1,400 children until they were 35 years old, and found that preschool alumni were 48 percent more likely than their peers to obtain at least an associates degree.

-Here’s a visualization of the new study’s conclusions:
+Here’s a visualization of the study’s conclusions:

 But Don’t Just Send Them To Any Preschool

 Not all preschool curricula are created equal.
 A 2017 working paper suggests that preschools that teach both math and literacy are by far the best at preparing kids for future academic endeavors.
 The authors collected their data from 417 estimates of curricula impacts drawn from 34 studies, and measured that impact with complex statistical analyses.
 Technically, they weighed each estimate by the inverse of its squared standard error.
-Think of it like this: a 0.41 standard deviation difference should translate to 41 SAT points.
+Think of it like this: A 0.41 standard deviation difference should translate to 41 SAT points.

 One note: the holistic “whole child” approach to preschool, which favors child-centered, active learning over traditional classroom environments, performed quite poorly in this analysis.
 So consider avoiding preschools with petting zoos and no desks.